skiadas/NumberTheoryCourse/studyGuide2.md

     - Why congruence is an equivalence relation.
     - A finite integral domain is necessarily a field.
     - $\mathbb{Z}_n$ has zero-divisors if and only if $n$ is prime if and only if $\mathbb{Z}_n$ is a field.
     - Every invertible element is cancellable.
-(Also show by example the converse is not in general true)
     - Fermat's Little Theorem.
     - Order of a power of an element divides order of the element.